 Why stay here: central location makes exploring the whole island easy, plus ferries, shops and good restaurants are all within walking distance

 Saint Martin is safe for tourists, especially in busy spots like Orient Bay, Grand Case and Marigot.
-Petty theft like pickpocketing happens in crowds, so keep valuables close.
+Petty theft like pickpocketing can happen in crowds, so keep valuables close.
 The open French-Dutch border lets you roam freely day or night.